opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ```

-!!! note ""
+!!! tip "Tip"

-    Replace `<server-ip>` with the IP address or DNS name of your standalone Linux server.
+    Edit the higlighted lines and replace `<server-ip>` with the IP address or DNS name of your standalone Linux server.
+In this case, your jenkins server.

-2. Now create a Kubernetes secret:
+#### 2. Now create a Kubernetes secret

 ```
 kubectl create secret generic additional-scrape-configs \